The Town of Minocqua has a long and interesting history, before and after it officially became a town in 1889.

 Like many main streets, the main street of Minocqua had a store for every need.
-Even into the 1970’s Minocqua’s main street contained three grocery stores, a fruit market, two car dealerships, a gas station, a bank, a dentist, a newspaper, two hardware stores, two pharmacies, a cafe, a candy store, a shoe shop and a few clothing stores.
+Even into the 1970’s Minocqua’s main street contained three grocery stores, a fruit market, two car dealerships, a gas station, a bank, a dentist, a newspaper, two hardware stores, two pharmacies, two barber shops, a cafe, a candy store, a shoe shop and a few clothing stores.

-There have been 30 town chairmen in the history of Minocqua.
-The list of early town chairmen reads like a who’s-who of the early Minocqua settlers—names like John Sullivan, Frank Rogers, Pat O’Malley, Jay & Thomas Bolger, Art Dorwin, David Jenkinson, Jacob Huber, William Schlecht and Dr. Torpy.
+There have been 30 town chairpersons in the history of Minocqua.
+The list of early town chairmen reads like a who’s-who of early Minocqua settlers—names like John Sullivan, Frank Rogers, Pat O’Malley, Jay & Thomas Bolger, Art Dorwin, David Jenkinson, Jacob Huber, William Schlecht and Dr. Torpy.
 The current Town Chairman is Mark Hartzheim.

 Minocqua has a very charming and informative museum where visitors can learn more about its history.
 Operated by volunteers during the summer season, it’s filled with artifacts, memorabilia and displays depicting Minocqua’s past.
 Admission is free, but free will donations are appreciated.